 It might seem like you've got such a long way to go to upskill, but if you break it down to the first principles you'll see that all it takes to get started is a shift in your thinking and taking the next step to expose yourself to some new concepts and techniques and learn a little bit each day.

 It will take some time and practice but with UX/UI positioned as one of the most in-demand designer roles, it's certainly worth exploring and taking some time to up-skill if you want to future-proof your career.

 So if you are looking to make the switch or add these skills to what you already do, here are a few things that you should know.

 Although the principles of graphic design influence and inform some of the things we do as UI UX designers, the way you might be thinking about and approaching design is very different.

 Maybe you already have some graphic, visual or web design chops.
-You might even have a good-looking portfolio that shows your impressive logo work, ability to combine beautiful color palettes and create beautiful branding and landing pages, but your body of work might not be speaking to the processes and deliverables that UX design jobs or product design jobs are seeking.
+You might even have a good-looking portfolio that shows your impressive logo work, and ability to combine beautiful color palettes and create beautiful branding and landing pages, but your body of work might not be speaking to the processes and deliverables that UX/UI design jobs or product design jobs are seeking.